allenai/reframing/README.md

 ## Description
 This repository contains the code of the paper [Reframing Instructional Prompts to GPTk's Language](https://arxiv.org/pdf/2109.07830.pdf).
 We use 12 tasks that belongs to the evaluation split of [NATURAL INSTRUCTIONS v1.1](https://instructions.apps.allenai.org/).

 There are two sets of results.
 The first set (baseline) is obtained using raw instructions of these tasks.
 The second set (reframed) is obtained using the reframed instructions.
-Techniques to reframe instructions are described in [paper](https://arxiv.org/pdf/2109.07830.pdf).
+Techniques to reframe instructions are described in the [paper](https://arxiv.org/pdf/2109.07830.pdf).

 ## Raw instructions